 SEO for travel blogs — here’s how to get traffic from Google

-My travel blog sees consistent growth in search results in 2024.
+My travel blog sees consistent growth in search results.
 These are my key tactics.

-If you want to get a lot of traffic to your travel blog, you’ll need to understand SEO.
-Sure, you can get some traffic from Pinterest or Facebook, but Google search is by far still the easiest way for travel blogs to be discovered by readers.
+If you want to get a lot of traffic to your travel blog, you’ll need to understand search engine optimisation — SEO.
+Sure, you can get some traffic from Pinterest or Facebook, but Google search is by far still the easiest way for travel blogs to be discovered by readers (and when we talk about search engines, we’re really referring to Google).

 That’s even after the Google updates that have frightened bloggers so much.

-A little about me; before becoming a full time travel writer, I was a content manager for Tourism New Zealand (and before that JUCY campervan rentals).
+Before I dive deeper into what SEO strategies are working on my travel blog right now, a little about me; before becoming a full time travel writer, I was content manager for Tourism New Zealand (and before that JUCY campervan rentals).

-Is that replicable for everyone?
+Is growing that quickly replicable for everyone?
 That depends on too many factors to say.

 I can’t tell you for sure that these tips for travel blog SEO will work perfectly, because search can be so unpredictable.
 What I can do is tell you exactly what works for me.

-In short: A travel blog SEO strategy at a glance
+What’s working for my travel blog SEO at a glance

 • Rule #1: Write for your readers.
 Always.
 Don’t write for Google, don’t structure your posts to feed Google, don’t keyword stuff.

-• Develop a keyword strategy that targets topics that get traffic, but will also hold interest (itineraries are a great example of this, as opposed to ‘can I drink the tap water in X destination).
+• Rule #2: Don’t get sucked in by high volume keywords.
+Develop a keyword strategy that targets topics that get traffic, but will also hold interest (itineraries are a great example of this, as opposed to ‘can I drink the tap water in X destination’).

 But — none of these things mean there’s no chance for travel blogs to win in search.
 The opposite might be true, in the sense that now more than ever there is a demand from people to read good content from real people (and not machines).